Creating Custom Commands¶

 Tip

-- Drush 13 expects commandfiles to use the AutowireTrait to inject Drupal and Drush dependencies.
-Prior versions used a drush.services.yml file which is now deprecated and will be removed in Drush 14.
+- Drush 13+ expects commandfiles to use the AutowireTrait to inject Drupal and Drush dependencies.
+Prior versions used a drush.services.yml file which is now deprecated.

 Creating a new Drush command is easy.
 Follow the steps below.